TheAgeOfCoding/aoc-on-linux/README.md

 - Install AoE if you get connection errors open *drive_c/Program Files/Steam/config/config.vdf* and add [this code](config.vdf) right after "cid" on a new line
 - Deactivate the Steam overlay for better performance
 ### Bypass Launcher
+The game won't start unless you bypass the launcher.
 Go to the game folder (right click and go "open applications directory" then navigate to /steamapps/common/age2HD/ ).
 Renamed the Launcher.exe to someting else.
 Then make a copy of the AoK HD.exe and name it Launcher.exe.